jagoosw/Evidence-for-masks/_posts/2020-05-04-Face-Masks-for-the-General-Public.md

 > Asymptomatic (including presymptomatic) infected individuals are infectious.
 Without mitigation, the current estimate is that 40%-80% of infections occur from individuals without symptoms.

+(This is an especially important point when people argue that they "stay at home when [they're] sick")

 > Respiratory droplets from infected individuals are a major mode of transmission

 > Face masks reduce droplet dispersal.